lauzis/lighthouse-benchmark-shell-script/readme.md

 # Change log

+## Version 0.3
+Updated reporting, added overal score to the reporting for some use cases when need to check alsoe the speed score for the page

 ## Version 0.2
 Fixed some default values.
 Was not possible to run the script.
 As settings file had some variable naming differences